 House candidates file with the FEC, electronically or by paper.

 The Statement of Candidacy requires a candidate’s signature.
 It collects some basic information, including the candidate's name and address.
 It’s also where candidates authorize any campaign committees working for them.
-A candidate for federal office is required to designate at least one authorized committee.

 Register as a candidate using one of the following options: